aggress/mesosphere-dcos-kafka-installer/docs/setup.md

 brew cask install xfreerdp
 ```
 The alternative is to install [Microsoft Remote Desktop 10](https://itunes.apple.com/gb/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the app store which also works fine.

+## DC/OS Requirements

+Requires a DC/OS 1.10 cluster with the following:

+* Strict mode
+* SSH access to a master if client testing is required